 From the innocence of youth to the wisdom of old age, the color white represents a plethora of familiar concepts in the English language.
-The earliest origin of the word itself, however, is shrouded in a haze of mystery.
+The earliest origin of the word white itself, however, is shrouded in a haze of mystery.

 Etymologists, or language experts, believe the word white got its start in Proto-Indo-European, a tongue that died out thousands of years ago but gave birth to many modern languages, including English, Welsh, Lithuanian, and Armenian.
 There’s no written evidence of the Indo-European language, so experts are forced to make the educated guess that the word for white was kwintos.